roger1233/Nuvoton-based-relay-board-with-ESP8266-ESP01/README.md

 Serial.write(0xa1); // checksum
 ```

-But, unfortunately, for my Novoton-based board, it did not work, my commands were ignored.
+But, unfortunately, for my Nuvoton-based board, it did not work, my commands were ignored.

 Then, I stepped on this article: https://tasmota.github.io/docs/devices/LC-Technology-WiFi-Relay/